10 Ways You Can Start Living A More Frugal Lifestyle Right Now

 If you don’t believe me head on over and read this post: Why Buying Used Isn’t Gross where I show you a detailed account of how I saved 93% of the retail cost of pricey outdoor toys by buying my kiddos gear used.

-Buy or rent less house than you can afford
+living a more frugal lifestyle: Buy or rent less house than you can afford

 When we were shopping for our first home we went through a pre-approval process with our bank to determine how much mortgage we could afford.